Home

 This is Brimer's report on due diligence assessments under the Transparency Act.

-Organization and operating areas
+Organization and areas of operating areas

-• fish processing/industry
+• Equipment for aquaculture and fish processing/industry

-• process industry
+• Process industry

-• turnkey contractor for water and wastewater treatment
+• Turnkey contractor water and wastewater treatment

-• project management
+• Project management

-• service and maintenance
+• Service and maintenance

-• development of concept and products
+• Development of concept and products

 (1) Embed accountability in policies and management systems.
 (2) Identify and assess negative impacts/damage based on own operations, supply chain and business relationships.
 (3) Stop, prevent or mitigate negative impacts/damage.
 (4) Monitor implementation and results.
 (5) Communicate how the impact has been managed.